bast1ann/library-project/README.md

 In this project I'm gonna apply what I've learned about objects, prototypes and prototypal inheritance.
-I'll do this building a Library.
+I'll do this by building a Library.

 The credits for the background image goes to this page: